Free Syrian Army: Foreign combatants

-Decentralised Fighting Force: 2015-Present
+Decentralised fighting force: 2015–present

 In September 2013, the U.S. broadcast network NBC News reported about the structure of FSA:

 Since 2015, some journalists from The Independent began dismissing the unity of the command structure of FSA.
 In October 2015, Robert Fisk stated that the FSA had fallen to pieces and their fighters had defected to al-Nusra Front or ISIL or retired to the countryside maintaining a few scattered checkpoints, and stated that the US government had already admitted the disappearance of the FSA two months before.
 In the same month, his colleague Patrick Cockburn stated that "The Free Syrian Army was always a mosaic of factions and is now largely ineffectual."